US I Visa: Application Requirements for Media Workers

-The US I Visa, or ‘media visa’ as it’s often referred to, is intended for foreign individuals to enter and work in the US on pre-approved media/journalism assignments.
+Media workers are not permitted to enter the US visa-free with ESTA or as business visitors.
+The US I Visa, or ‘media visa’ as it is often referred to, is for foreign nationals to enter the US to work on pre-approved media or journalism assignments.

-Under the Immigration and Nationality Act, foreign media representatives are required to enter the US with an I visa.
+Under the Immigration and Nationality Act, foreign media representatives travelling for work purposes are required to enter the US with an I visa.

 The individual must be coming to the US solely to work on behalf of a: